 It’s a (very) small town here.
 Small enough that the actual town in which we live doesn’t have its own post office.
 The nearest PO is in another pretty small town.

-Wait, there’s more of Big sky, little town
+Continue reading Big sky, little town